livingdocsIO/documentation/delivery/api_essentials.md

 ## Getting a document's dependencies

 In addition to the design a document can have further CSS and Javascript dependencies.
 This happens for example when you embed a Tweet in your document (requires the Twitter Javascript).
 Those dependencies are added to the metadata section of the document.
-Check out `data/metadata/dependencies` for a document that has an embedded Tweet.
+Check out `metadata/dependencies` for a document that has an embedded Tweet.

-The following is a snippet of coffeescript code that gets you the Javascript and CSS dependencies from the `data/metadata` field.
+The following is a snippet of coffeescript code that gets you the Javascript and CSS dependencies from the `metadata` field.

 ```coffee
 getDependencies = (metadata) ->